 Yet few people realize use strategies to slow the breakdown of NAD+.

 One enzyme responsible for breaking down NAD is called CD38.

-Apigenin increases activity of the enzyme CD38, which boosts NAD+ levels.
+Apigenin decreases the activity of the enzyme CD38.
+Lowering CD38 activity keeps NAD+ levels elevated.
 Resulting in more youthful energy, without any additional calorie consumption.